4DOS: File metadata

-History and current status
+Versions

-Originally distributed as shareware, 4DOS has been later released as unsupported freeware.
+Originally distributed as shareware, 4DOS was later released as unsupported freeware.
 Currently, the source code is available under a modified MIT License but it "may not be used in any commercial product without written permission from Rex C. Conn" and "may not be compiled for use on any operating system other than FreeDOS" – so does not qualify as open source as defined by Open Source Initiative.

 The last update by JP Software was version 7.50.130, released in August 2004.
-During its 15-year history, 4DOS underwent numerous updates; here are a few of the most significant.